 Facility: Stevens Point, WI

-Status: Part-time positions with flexible scheduling available
+Status: Full-time position with flexible scheduling available

 Responsible for providing the necessary support and personal assistance needed for special needs individuals to actively participate in ODC's Adult Day Service program.